roelderickx/hm-render-mapnik/README.md

 ## Configuration of the mapnik stylesheet

 The mapnik stylesheet should be configured before use and you need to set up a datasource as well.
-Consult the HTML documentation in this repository for a detailed explanation on how to achieve this.
+Consult CONFIG.md in this repository for a detailed explanation on how to achieve this.